eshaz/icecast-metadata-js/README.md

    });
    </pre>

  1. To begin reading stream data and metadata, pass in the raw response into the instance's `.iterator()` or `.asyncIterator()`.
-Iterate over this iterator using a `for ... of` or `for await ... of` loop.
+Iterate over this iterator using a `for ...of` or `for await...of` loop.

     <pre>
     const responseData = response.body;